-- The subject has contraindication(s) to bronchoscopy or high risk factors, such as recent myocardial infarction, active myocardial ischemia, other cardiopulmonary instability, tracheal obstruction or stenosis, moderate to severe hypoxemia or any degree of hypercapnia, unstable asthma, uremia, pulmonary hypertension, severe hemorrhagic diathesis, and cervical C1/C2 arthritis. - 2.
-The subject has had lung surgery which may interfere with bronchoscopy. - 3.
-Known history of allergic/hypersensitivity reactions to medications used during and for perioperative care associated with the bronchoscopy/BAL procedures, such as local anesthetics, sedatives, pain control medications. - 4.
-The subject is receiving and requires long-term (>4 weeks) immunosuppressive therapy, such as systemic corticosteroids at doses greater than 10 mg/day of prednisone (or its equivalent), mycophenolate mofetil, azathioprine, cyclophosphamide, and rituximab. - 5.
+- 20. The subject has contraindication(s) to bronchoscopy such as recent myocardial infarction, unstable angina, other cardiopulmonary instability, tracheal obstruction or stenosis, moderate to severe hypoxemia or any degree of hypercapnia, unstable asthma, Stage 4 or 5 chronic kidney disease, pulmonary hypertension, severe hemorrhagic diathesis, and cervical C1/C2 arthritis. - 21.
+The subject has had lung surgery which may interfere with bronchoscopy. - 22.
+Known history of allergic/hypersensitivity reactions to medications used during and for perioperative care associated with the bronchoscopy/BAL procedures, such as local anesthetics, sedatives, pain control medications. - 23.
+The subject is receiving and requires long-term (>4 weeks) immunosuppressive therapy, such as systemic corticosteroids at doses greater than 10 mg/day of prednisone (or its equivalent), mycophenolate mofetil, azathioprine, cyclophosphamide, and rituximab. - 24.
 If a subject is receiving anticoagulant or anti-platelet therapy (such as warfarin and clopidogrel), the subject is unwilling to or unable to safely discontinue anticoagulant or anti-platelet therapy within 7 days prior to until at least 24 hours after the BAL procedures.
 An exception is low-dose aspirin alone which is allowed.